Anti-American caricatures in Nazi Germany: Nazi propaganda themes surrounding Anti-Americanism

 Themes in Nazi propaganda aimed at America revolved largely around the idea that the United States faced a 'lack of unity.'
-America was portrayed by the Nazi party as a regressed nation, one unable to appreciate European culture.
+America was portrayed by the Nazi Party as a regressed nation, one unable to appreciate European culture.
 Hitler declared America as a "mongrel nation", grown too rich too soon and governed by a capitalist elite with strong ties to the Jews and the Americans were a "mongrel people" incapable of higher culture or great creative achievements.
 When giving a speech in reaction to America's negative comments on the Anti Jewish campaigns in 1938, Joseph Goebbels mocked the country, commenting on the way they borrowed from other countries, their unemployment rates, lynchings in the country and the economic and political scandals the country had seen.
 He used these examples to ridicule America as a country and insinuated that America had no right to criticize any other country considering the state that their own was in.
-In the speech, Goebbels said that 'it is not surprising that the New York press attacks Germany so strongly.
+In the speech, Goebbels said that 'it is not surprising that the New York [City] press attacks Germany so strongly.
 Over two million Jews live in New York and public, especially economic life, there is entirely under their control.'
 Goebbels went on to state, in a sarcastic nature: 'Such a nation is certainly justified in sneering at ancient Europe, whose nations and peoples looked back on centuries, even millennia, of cultural achievements long before America was even discovered.'
 This is an example of the theme discussed earlier about the Nazi party viewing America as a nation whose people did not have the ability to appreciate European culture.
 The Nazi propagandists blamed President Roosevelt for many of America's problems.
 They thought America was based on political and economic scandal.
 It was believed that America was too racially diverse and this was what allowed it to be controlled by Jews and Communists.
 Nazi propagandists also sometimes depicted President Roosevelt as a gangster, and later in their Anti-American campaign suggested in one cartoon that he deserved to be executed.